Eudemonic AI Dashboard

 • Expectation management

-How these insights are typically used (examples)
+How these insights may be used

-• Assessment load timing
+• Reviewing assessment load timing

-• Cohort-level wellbeing support
+• Shaping cohort-level wellbeing support

-• Sense-checking emerging concerns
+• Sense-checking emerging institutional concerns

-Illustrative examples only — professional judgement remains central.
+Illustrative examples only.
+Professional judgement remains central.

 IMPACT ON DAILY FUNCTIONING